Vivecraft/Vivecraft-Spigot-Extension/README.md

 Install as you would any other Spigot/Bukkit plugin by placing the jar in the /plugins folder.

 # Developer Information
+## Building the plugin from source
+Building the plugin is a bit scuffed right now, and relies on a few gradle tasks to run in specific order:

+- run `gradlew generateAccessors` (takenaka -> generateAccessors)
+- run `gradlew rebuildStubs` (generate -> rebuildStubs)
+- if you are using an IDE reload gradle now, the previous task gerated some subprojects
+- run `gradlew build` (build -> build)

 ## Metadata
 VSE provides Spigot metadata on `Player` objects so other plugins can provide special support for handed interactions or somesuch.
 If you aren’t sure what metadata is, check the [Spigot documentation](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/metadata/Metadatable.html).
 The API supports multiple plugins using the same metadata key, so make sure you filter to our specific plugin name (`Vivecraft-Spigot-Extensions`).